crguezl/learning-vue-geting-started-guide/src/computed-properties-and-watchers.md

 The `v-model` directive works with all the basic HTML input types (`text`, `textarea`, `number`, `radio`, `checkbox`, `select`).

-In this example this bidirectional behavior of `v-model` constitutes a problem since each time the user press a key the input changes and so producing a call to the watch function associated to changes in `question`.
+In this example this bidirectional behavior of `v-model` constitutes a problem since each time the user press a key the input changes producing a call to the watch function associated to changes in `question` 😢.

 ```js
   watch: {